In this article

 Operating expenses can be divided into two categories: fixed and variable expenses.

-Fixed operating expenses are costs that remain constant regardless of the level of goods or services a business produces or sells.
-Examples of fixed costs include:
+Fixed operating expenses are costs that remain constant regardless of business activity or production.
+Examples of fixed costs related to business operations include taxes, rent, insurance, most salaries, marketing and advertising costs, and others.

-Variable operating expenses are costs that fluctuate in direct proportion to the level of production or sales activity within a business.
-Examples of variable operating expenses include:
+Variable operating expenses are costs that fluctuate in direct proportion to the level of production or sales activity within your business.
+Examples of variable costs include utilities, shipping and freight, sales commissions, and credit card processing fees.

 Operating expenses vs. non-operating expenses

-So, what isn’t an operating expense?
+So, what isn’t included in operating expenses?
 While operating expenses are costs that a business incurs to remain functional, non-operating expenses are any costs that are not tied to a business’s day-to-day operations.

 OpEx vs. CapEx

-Sometimes, operating expenses (OpEx) are distinguished from capital expenditures (CapEx).
-Capital expenditures are funds used by a company to acquire, upgrade, and maintain physical assets such as property, buildings, or equipment.
+Operating expenses (OpEx) are sometimes distinguished from capital expenditures (CapEx).
+Capital expenditures are the business costs of acquiring, upgrading, and maintaining assets such as property, buildings, equipment, or intellectual property (IP).

 Examples of capital expenditures include: